Chart Color Schemes

 Chapman is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Chapman's estimated population is around 2,878 as of November 2025.
-This reflects an increase of 11 people (0.4%) since the 2021 Census, which reported a population of 2,867 people.
-The change is inferred from the resident population of 2,873 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,547 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Chapman's 0.4% growth since census positions it within 0.2 percentage points of the SA3 area (0.6%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, Chapman's estimated population as of November 2025 is around 2,883.
+This reflects an increase of 16 people since the 2021 Census, which reported a population of 2,867.
+The change is inferred from AreaSearch's estimate of 2,873 residents following examination of ABS ERP data released in June 2024 and validation of 17 new addresses since the Census date.
+This results in a density ratio of 1,550 persons per square kilometer, above the national average assessed by AreaSearch.
+Chapman's growth rate of 0.6% since the 2021 census exceeded that of its SA3 area (0.5%), driven primarily by overseas migration.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Looking at population projections moving forward, over this period, projections indicate a decline in overall population, with the suburb's population expected to shrink by 349 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 38 people.
+For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted.
+Population projections indicate a decline by 349 persons by 2041, but specific age cohorts like the 85 and over group are projected to expand by 38 people.

 Frequently Asked Questions - Population